What is it Like to be Debt-Free? 8 Traits of a Debt-Free Retiree

 Between Social Security and a part-time job, we can rent a comfortable home in the woods where we enjoy watching wildlife and the changing seasons.

-Simple lifestyle changes you can make if you want to live debt-free.
+Simple lifestyle changes if you want to live debt-free.

 Eat most of your meals at home.
 Eat leftovers the next day for lunch.